dbactual/thomaspaine/content/pages/resources/thomas-paine-by-elbert-hubbard.md

 ---
-Title: Thomas Paine by Elbert Hubbard
+title: Thomas Paine by Elbert Hubbard
 ---

    Thomas Paine was an English mechanic, of Quaker origin, born in the year